 Many more cases are being filed nationwide against talcum powder manufacturers as well as talc mining companies who have are alleged to have failed to warn female consumers of the risks of genital dusting.

 If you were diagnosed with ovarian cancer after having used talcum powder, baby powder, or any other talc-based product or products, speak with a talcum powder lawyer.
 You may be legally entitled to compensation for medical costs, loss of income, and other damages.
 An attorney will be able to help you determine if you have a viable claim.

-G&E attorneys are investigating the scientific research linking the use of talcum powder in the genital region to ovarian cancer.
+Grant & Eisenhofer P.A.attorneys are investigating the scientific research linking the use of talcum powder in the genital region to ovarian cancer.
 If you or a loved one is or was a user of any brand or brands of talcum powder and have been diagnosed with ovarian cancer, please contact us.
-You can reach our legal team by submitting an online form, or by calling us at 844-351-2396 for a confidential evaluation of your potential claim.
+You can reach our legal team by submitting an online form, or by calling us at (844) 351-2396 for a confidential evaluation of your potential claim.